Halloween Rhyming Words for Preschoolers

 Affiliate Disclosure: “This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using those links.”

-Teaching children rhyming words is important because it helps them learn different words, their sounds, and language formation, which is an important skill to develop emergent literacy and learn how to read later on.
+Teaching children rhyming words is important because it helps them learn different words, their sounds, and language formation.
+When they develop the ability to identify and work with other sounds and can separate words into smaller units of sounds, they develop essential emergent literacy skills necessary to learn how to read and write later on.

 Halloween Rhyming Words Activity